textlint/textlint/packages/textlint-tester/README.md

         - `{object[]} errors`: an array of error objects which should be raised against the text.
         - `{object} options`: options to be passed to the rule.
 Will throw assertion error if `testConfig` is specified

-TypeScript declaration is as follows:
+TypeScript's declaration is as follows:

 ```typescript
 export declare type TesterInvalid = {